mapbox/asset-tracking/README.md

 ![url](assets/Output.png)

-You can paste it directly into your browser to query it.
+You can paste it directly into your browser to query Dynamo.
 If there isn't any data, you will see the following:

 ```json
 { "message": "No assets are currently available." }
 ```

 If there is data in Dynamo, you will see a geoJSON Feature Collection.
-It will looks similar to this, but may have additional properties based on the data you send.
+It will look similar to the sample below, but may have additional properties based on the data you have sent.

 ```json
 {